SAP-archive/ase-nodejs-async-odbc-interface/README.md

 ## Testing

-Tests can be run by executing `npm test` from within the root of the sapase directory.
-You can also run the tests by executing `node run-tests.js` from within the `/test` directory.
+You can run the tests by executing `npm test` from within the root of the `sapase` directory or by executing `node run-tests.js` from within the `/test` directory.

 By default, the tests are setup to run against the pubs2 database using datasource name (DSN) sampledsn.
-The `/build` directory where the ODBC driver for SAP Adaptive Server Enterprise has been installed must be included in your library path (for Linux) or system path (Windows).
+The `/build` directory where the ODBC driver for SAP Adaptive Server Enterprise is installed must be included in your library path (for Linux) or system path (Windows).

-## Build options
+## Build Options

 ### Debugging

-To display the debugging messages, add the `DEBUG` flag to the defines section of the `binding.gyp` file and then execute `node-gyp rebuild`.
+To display debugging messages, add the `DEBUG` flag to the defines section of the `binding.gyp` file, then execute `node-gyp rebuild`.

 ```javascript